Transitions Abroad Home.

 “I will name in a few months.
 If he still alive,” Mwishe says as she rolls on her side and cradles the infant to her breast.

 In Malawi, an African country with one of the lowest life expectancies in the world, death is familiar.
-I learn this within days of my arrival at the Dedza District Hospital as a newly graduated nursing student from the United States eager to learn more about healthcare in the developing world.
+I learned this within days of my arrival at the Dedza District Hospital as a newly graduated nursing student from the United States, eager to learn more about healthcare in the developing world.

 “Do you mind if I observe the next delivery?”
 I ask Mercy, a tall, thin nursing student with high cheekbones, dark brown skin, and dark brown eyes.

-Mercy is only 19 years old, but that is almost middle-aged here in Malawi.
-She wears a neatly pressed nurse’s uniform – a white shirt and white skirt with a navy blue sweater on top.
-A white nurse’s cap is pinned into her short curly hair.
+Mercy is only 19 years old but is almost middle-aged here in Malawi.
+She wears a neatly pressed nurse's uniform – a white shirt, white skirt, and navy blue sweater.
+A white nurse's cap is pinned into her short, curly hair.

-“Yes, please do.
-The next patient is Mwishe,” she says and motions to the young girl lying on the cot between Mercy and me.
+"Yes, please do.
+The next patient is Mwishe," she says and motions to the young girl lying between Mercy and me on the cot.

 Mwishe has the same short haircut as Mercy, and the rusty white legs of the cot creak when she shifts her weight.
 She is young and naked except for a colorful cloth of turquoise, brown, and orange stretched across her stomach.
-She lies on a torn black mattress about 6 inches thick that is lined only with a thin sheet of black plastic.
+She lies on a torn black mattress about 6 inches thick, lined only with a thin sheet of black plastic.

 Quiet, muffled moans fill the room.
 The smell of fresh urine, blood, bleach, and unwashed bodies overwhelms me.
-Only a cool early morning breeze flows through the window and saves me as my head starts to spin from the raw stench.
+Only a cool early morning breeze flows through the window, saving me as my head starts spinning from the raw stench.

-Mercy explains, “Mwishe arrive here 6:00 a.m.
-She walk all night from village.
-She think she have the baby a week, or two weeks ago… but nothing.
-So, she start walk here yesterday afternoon.”
+Mercy explains, "Mwishe, arrive here at 6:00 a.m.
+She walk all night from the village.
+She thinks she had the baby a week or two weeks ago… but nothing.
+So, she started to walk here yesterday afternoon."

-Mwishe squints until her eyes shut, clenches her jaw, and grinds her teeth together as she pushes.
-She is quiet, practically silent, nothing like those women who scream in Hollywood movies.
+Mwishe squints until her eyes shut clenches her jaw and grinds her teeth together as she pushes.
+She is quiet, practically silent, unlike those women who scream in Hollywood movies.

 “I tell her to walk around the ward, but she is too tired.
 To walk helps the baby drop down.
 So maybe this delivery will be little difficult.
 I give shot of glucose just a little while ago – to help push.
 She eat just small amount yesterday.
 Nothing today, so no energy,” Mercy says.

 The delivery room of the Maternity ward is filled with six cots.
-A young woman lies on the cot to Mwishe’s left and four other women are on cots to Mwishe’s right.
+A young woman lies on the cot to Mwishe's left, and four other women are on the cot to Mwishe's right.

 The maternity ward in a Malawian district hospital.

-The woman to Mwishe’s left rolls off her cot and stands up.
+The woman to Mwishe's left rolls off her cot and stands up.
 Her belly is as big as a basketball.
-She puts one hand on her cot to keep her balance, and the other hand on her lower back.
+She puts one hand on her cot to keep her balance and the other on her lower back.
 Her face is scrunched in pain.
-She staggers a few steps to the bucket between her cot and Mwishe’s cot.
+She staggers a few steps to the bucket between her and Mwishe's cot.
 I hear the slap of her bare feet on the smooth concrete.
-She squats and pees in a yellow bucket, the sound like a drum.
-A fly lands on her nose and she slaps it away.
+She squats and pees in a yellow bucket that sounds like a drum.
+A fly landed on her nose, and she slapped it away.

 There are no IV pumps, fetal heart monitors, or anesthesiologists running around here.
-There are no private rooms with mood lighting, private bathrooms, places for visitors to sleep, or balloons and banners to congratulate the new mom.
-Deep beige and baby blue paint peels from the walls along with posters from WHO (World Health Organization), which give directives on how to deliver health care in ideal settings.
+There are no rooms with mood lighting, private bathrooms, places for visitors to sleep, or balloons and banners to congratulate the new mom.
+Deep beige and baby blue paint peels from the walls, along with WHO (World Health Organization) posters, which give directives on delivering health care in ideal settings.
 They talk of treatment with ideal medications and ideal medical supplies, which I will learn is merely a fantasy here.

 “Did you give her any pain medication?”
 I ask.